devopsacademyau/academy/classes/02class/exercises/c02-network12-challenge/jayanath/README.md

 Initiate peering connection from one VPC and accept the connection from the target VPC.
 Once this is done, everything else is figuring out how to allow traffic flow through NACLs, Security Groups on the both sides.
-Below are the steps and results of our peering work.
+Below are the steps and results of our VPC peering work.

 ## Worked with Marcos for this one.